The Writing Process Explained

 From there, you can help students identify areas for further research and help them to create graphic organizers to record their ideas.

-Explain to the students that while idea generation is an important part of the prewriting stage, generating ideas is important throughout all the other stages of the writing process too.
+Explain to the students that while idea generation is an integral part of the prewriting stage, generating ideas is also important throughout all the other stages of the writing process.

 STAGE TWO: THE WRITING PROCESS

 PUT YOUR IDEAS ON PAPER